-Tl;dr: Make startup email better.
+Tl;dr: Make startup email better with proper email format.
 Here is a template memo to send to all staff on email etiquette.
 This will make parsing emails far easier and result in you spending less time reading emails.

 Emails suck!
 We don’t have the best of relationship.
 I imagine you are the same?
 Whilst you can’t control how your contacts communicate with you, you can at your own company.

 When I was in M&A we had a formal method of communication which involved a ‘code‘ when emailing.
 Unfortunately, we weren’t spys and didn’t get cool toys like Bond to destroy.
 The code was how we wrote in the subject header of emails and the structure of how we wrote to one another.

 - Dramatically easier to parse emails and decide what to respond to (or not)